Pahiro/IoTLink-Addons/README.md

 # Microsoft Teams Monitor
 This Addon watches the MS Teams log file for status changes

+# Known Issues
+I've noticed that sometimes when the system starts, the service has an exclusive lock on the log file which results in Teams failing to start up.
+The current workaround is the use the "Stop Windows Service" shortcut, start teams and then use the "Start Windows Service" shortcut from IoTLink.
+The code used shouldn't result in an exclusive lock so not sure why it's happening.
+I'll explore a couple of different options when I get annoyed enough by it.

 Changes:
 - Initial Release: 0.0.1
 <br/>